lauratrain99/Attitude-multi-IMU-filter/README.md

 The generation of synthetic data from a known physical motion allows to test the algorithms at the same time as the code development keeps on.
 This makes the verification method much successful as well as avoiding errors for future real measurement implementation.

-For the purpose of verification of the kinematic principles, the file multiple_imu.m, available in synthetic-data/kinematic_v&v was developed.
+For the purpose of verification of the kinematic principles, the file *multiple_imu.m*, available in the path *synthetic-data/kinematic_v&v*, was developed.
 The first check was to compare if the simulated motion of the center of mass coincides with the transformed motion (first from the simulated to the local IMU and then back from the local IMU to the center of mass).
 If these two coincide, it means that the method to convert from VIMU to IMU and the one to convert from IMU to VIMU apply the same principles.
 The plots checking this condition, each IMU containing angular velocity, accelerations and local magnetic field: